Battle of the Strait of Gibraltar (1591): Action

 Sailing altogether along the coast of Spain, they were suddenly becalmed upon 24 April in the Straits of Gibraltar, where they immediately saw the six galleys making towards them.
 Centurion was prepared for any such engagement, having prepared their close quarters in readiness.
 However, there were only 48 men and boys fit for duty.
 As the Spanish galleys bore up, the Centurion discharged her ordnance.
 The other merchant vessels initially lay out of danger, while five of the galleys laid on board the Centurion, which they made themselves fast with their grappling irons, two to a side with a fifth galley on the stern.
 On both sides of the ship the Spanish were repelled; the ropes and grapples were cut successively and fire was maintained to cripple the Spanish ships.
 The Centurion was set ablaze several times, but was extinguished each time with little damage.

 In every one of these five galleys there were about 200 soldiers; who battered the Centurion and shot her mainmast through.
 In the end, however, the Spaniards had almost spent their ammunition, so that they were obliged to load with hammers and the chains of their galley-slaves.
 At length, the Spaniards were constrained to unfasten their grapplings and shear off as they had suffered heavy casualties and many of their ships were severely damaged.
 Meanwhile, the smaller and less armed Dolphin was engaged by one of the galleys and eventually blew up, either by enemy gunfire or scuttled by their own crew.
 There were no survivors, including Dolphin´s captain, John Giles.

 Aftermath

 The action had lasted for five and a half hours.
 By the end, both English and Spanish were glad to draw off, and the Spaniards did not renew the fight.
 The Spanish had suffered many casualties, around 200 men, many of whom drowned.
 The Centurion had four men killed and another ten men injured severely.
 The next day six other Spanish galleys came and kept watch on the Centurion but did not attempt any kind of action.
 The rest of the convoy managed to arrive in London without further incident, although the sinking of the Dolphin resulted in the loss of £2,000.
-The Centurion would play a part in the Capture of Cadiz in 1596 and then take part in the capture of San Juan in 1598.
+The Centurion would play a part in the Capture of Cádiz in 1596 and then take part in the capture of San Juan in 1598.